What is an Otoplasty?

 Otoplasty is a procedure to diminish the protuberance of a person’s ears.
-Upon examination of protuberant ears, you will see that the protuberance has one or both of two characteristics.
-First, the concha or the cup of the ear (the innermost shell-like depression) is either close to the side of the head or far away from it.
+If you look closely, you will see that the protuberance has one or both of two characteristics.
+First, the “concha” or the cup of the ear (the innermost shell-like depression) is either close to the side of the head or far away from it.
 This cup can be trimmed or sutured down toward the side of the head.
-This is why people often refer to this procedure as having one’s ears pinned, but the situation is usually more complicated than that.
-In most people, the real reason why their ears are protuberant is that the top of their ear, or the superior aspect of the ear, is missing a fold called the superior helical crease.
-When an otoplasty is performed, this crease is recreated by placing sutures in a row on the back aspect of the ear under the skin.
+This is why people often refer to this procedure as having one’s ears “pinned,” but the situation is usually more complicated than that.
+In most people, the reason why their ears are protuberant is that the top of their ear, or the superior aspect of the ear, is also missing a fold called the “superior helical crease.”
+When an otoplasty is performed, this crease is re-created by placing sutures in a row on the back aspect of the ear under the skin.
 Next, an abrader is used anteriorly (in front) under the skin in order to weaken the cartilage so that it will keep the shape that is created at the time of surgery.
 The incision is hidden behind the ear.
-This procedure takes between 45 to 90 minutes, depending on the complexity of the otoplasty, and is usually done under sedation in my office.
+This procedure takes between 45 to 90 minutes, depending on the complexity of otoplasty, and is usually done under sedation in my office.

 The last thing you need to know is that although the ears will be less noticeable because they will be closer to the side of the head, I cannot assure you that the aesthetics of the ear itself will be attractive on close examination.
 Often ears that are protuberant also have other more subtle anomalies such as pointedness, size or angulation which I cannot fully correct or sometimes can’t correct at all.
 Nonetheless, these will be less noticeable when the ears themselves are less noticeable.

 I hope this has not been overwhelming.
-I have tried to give you information about otoplasty so you can make a reasonable, informed choice.
 It will be a pleasure to discuss otoplasty with you in the office.
 Please do not hesitate to contact me if you have any questions (804-320-8545).